danielvazcont/AdaptStorage/README.md

 ### Credentials

-The login credentials for a test account are:
+The login credentials for a test account are:<br>
-username: admin
+username: admin<br>
 password: admin